beyama/a2r-osc/README.md

 ### osc.fromBuffer(buffer, [dictionary])

-Takes a Node.js Buffer- or an ArrayBuffer-object and returns either an osc.Message or oscBundle, or throws an error if the buffer isn't well-formed.
+Takes a Node.js Buffer- or an ArrayBuffer-object and returns either an osc.Message or osc.Bundle, or throws an error if the buffer isn't well-formed.

 The optional dictionary is for compressed address string support (see below).

 ### osc.UnpackStream and osc.PackStream (only for Node.js)

-The class osc.UnpackStream implement Nodes writable stream interface, osc.PackStream implements the readable stream interface.
+The class osc.UnpackStream implements Nodes writable stream interface, osc.PackStream implements the readable stream interface.

-Both stream classes take an optional dictionary as first argument to enable the use of compressed strings (see below).
+Both stream classes take an optional dictionary as first argument to handle compressed address strings (see below).

 #### Example